wahyuwiyoko/blog/content/linux/my-debian-setup.md

 ## Introduction

-I have chosen Debian for a couple reason beside using any other distribution like Arch, Ubuntu, or any other distribution out there.
+I have chosen Debian for several reasons over using other distributions such as Arch, Ubuntu, or any other distribution out there.

 Here is why: